 The third design represents Lincoln’s professional life spent in Illinois from 1830 to 1861.
 Lincoln is depicted as a young professional standing before the Illinois State Capitol building.
 This reverse was designed by Joel Iskowitz and sculpted by Don Everhart.

-Besides the increased attention created by the new designs, the 2009 Lincoln Cent mintages came in at historically low levels.
-The decreased need for circulating coinage and the fact that annual production was split across four different designs helped to create the lowest circulating coin mintages in decades for the one cent denomination.
+The 2009 Lincoln Cents proved extremely popular with the public.
+Each coin’s release was accompanied by an official launch ceremony and roll exchange.
+These events became popular destinations for coin collectors and Lincoln enthusiasts.
+In addition to the increased attention generated by the new designs, the 2009 Lincoln Cent mintages came in at historically low levels.
+The decreased need for circulating coinage at the time and the fact that annual production was split across four different designs helped to create the lowest circulating coin mintages in decades for the denomination.